-The story's far from over, but National Basketball Association Commissioner Adam Silver has worked quickly to erase Donald Sterling's presence from the league.
+The story’s far from over, but NBA Commissioner Adam Silver has worked quickly to erase Donald Sterling’s presence from the league.

 Silver released a statement championing his latest move.

-“I believe the hiring of Dick Parsons will bring extraordinary leadership and immediate stability to the Clippers organization,” said.
-“Dick’s credentials as a proven chief executive speak for themselves and I am extremely grateful he accepted this responsibility.”
+“I believe the hiring of Dick Parsons will bring extraordinary leadership and immediate stability to the Clippers organization,” said Silver.
+“Dick’s credentials as a proven chief executive speak for themselves, and I am extremely grateful he accepted this responsibility.”

-Parsons, also in a statement, spoke about his reaction to Sterling's racist comments recorded by his mistress V. Stiviano, his love of basketball and praised current Clippers Head Coach Doc Rivers.
+Parsons, also in a statement, spoke about his reaction to Sterling’s racist comments that were recorded by his mistress V. Stiviano and his love of basketball, and he also praised current Clippers head coach Doc Rivers.

 “Like most Americans, I have been deeply troubled by the pain the Clippers’ team, fans and partners have endured,” said Parsons in a statement.
 “A lifelong fan of the NBA, I am firmly committed to the values and principles it is defending, and I completely support Adam’s leadership in navigating the challenges facing the team and the league.
 The Clippers are a resilient organization with a brilliant coach and equally talented and dedicated athletes and staff who have demonstrated great strength of character during a time of adversity.

 “I am honored to be asked to work with them, build on their values and accomplishments, and help them open a new, inspiring era for their team,” Parsons concluded.